jnlon/recbinfi/README.md

 integer with a filename extension) and their respective sizes printed to the console.

-You can also use `recbinfi` to un-concatenate files.
-For example, say you have 3 JPG images: `a.jpg`, `b.jpg`, and `c.jpg`:
+For certain formats, you can also use `recbinfi` to un-concatenate files.
+For example, say you have 3 PNG images: `a.png`, `b.png`, and `c.png`:

 ```
 # Stuff all 3 images into a single file

-$ cat a.jpg b.jpg c.jpg > abc.jpgs
+$ cat a.png b.png c.png > abc.pngs

 # Seperate them with recbinfi

-$ recbinfi abc.jpgs
+$ recbinfi abc.pngs
-0.jfif.jpg           (209 KB)
-1.jfif.jpg           (83 KB)
-2.jfif.jpg           (528 KB)
+0.png    +378 KB (0x0 - 0x5EBB8)
+1.png     +11 KB (0x5EBB9 - 0x61856)
+2.png    +220 KB (0x61857 - 0x98982)
 EOF

 ```

-Note that when using `recbinfi` for file-recovery purposes, it is ideal to use it from a path on a **separate device**, since there is a chance that the files it recovers will overwrite other recoverable data on the disk.
+Note that when using `recbinfi` for file-recovery purposes, it is ideal to run it from a path on a **separate device**, since there is a chance that the files it recovers will overwrite other recoverable data on the disk.

 ### Caveats

-- PDF files with more than one EOF marker will probably not be recovered correctly.
-See [this StackOverflow post](http://stackoverflow.com/questions/11896858/does-the-eof-in-a-pdf-have-to-appear-within-the-last-1024-bytes-of-the-file/29489874#29489874).
+- Certain filetypes (such as JPG, GIF, and PDF) have indefinite end-of-file signatures.
+This means that disk recovery will usually work for these formats, but you cannot perform the un-concatenate trick on them as demonstrated above.

+- There is a chance that while your file was deleted from the disk, some other data was written over top of it.
+In these cases, `recbinfi` will still be able to recover your file (unless the file signatures were overwritten), however the file will probably be corrupted and you won't be able to open it.

 # TODO

-- Switching on/off file formats for flexibility/performance
+- Switching on/off file formats for flexibility/performance (un-hard-code max_sizes)
 - Add a proper commandline interface (options, help, version...)
 - Add support for more formats (media files?)
 - Separate file formats into their own file
-- Put all JPG types into one output directory
+- Add a technical README for documentation purposes